Emrhys Cooper

-Emrhys Cooper (born 14 February 1985) is a British actor, singer, dancer, and filmmaker, best known for playing cult leader Rowan Cunliffe on Coronation Street, and Alastair on the Emmy nominated StyleHaul Drama Series Vanity (2015) in which he stars alongside Denise Richards and Karrueche Tran.
+Emrhys Cooper is a British actor, filmmaker, singer, and dancer.
+He is best known for playing cult leader Rowan Cunliffe on Coronation Street, and Alastair on the Emmy nominated StyleHaul Drama Series Vanity (2015) in which he stars alongside Denise Richards and Karrueche Tran.

 He has appeared in films such as Mamma Mia (2008), the romantic comedy Walk a Mile in My Pradas (2011), the indie drama Till We Meet Again (2016), the horror film Dreamcatcher, and his award-winning directorial debut The Shuroo Process.

 Early life, family, and education

 Cooper was born in Devon, England.
 His father, Christopher, is a teacher and founder of the UK's South Devon Rudolf Steiner School.
 His mother, Raphaela, is an artist and former dancer.

 He has an older sister called Fleur who runs a successful Travel and Lifestyle company and starred in the ITV series Million Dollar Babes.

 Growing up, Cooper spent his free time training in dance, singing and acting.
 He started working professionally at the age of 12.
 He appeared in several UK TV shows and commercials.

 He earned a scholarship to The Central School of Ballet, where he studied from the ages of 16–18.
 He then changed course and attended the prestigious Laine Theatre Arts School to pursue a career in musical theatre.

 He graduated with honours at the age of 19.